Gmail smarthost with Exim4 on Debian

 *.google.com:your_username@gmail.com:password_here

-NOTE: if the password contains special characters ($, \, {}) you have to
+NOTE: if the password contains special characters ($, , {}) you

-closing brace, backslash, e.g. something like Nca-PZRn2_kfqW
+but without dollar, closing brace, backslash, e.g. something like

 Test it